ykpgrr/Maritme_Mask_RCNN/README.md

 # Train your own dataset with Mask R-CNN (DTU Maritime Dataset example)

 This repository tries to simplify the process of creating a Dataset and training Mask R-CNN from scratch.
-Specifically, a maritime dataset of 176 images is created which include 5 classes: buoys, land, sea, sky and ships.
+Specifically, a maritime dataset of 176 images is created which include 5 classes: buoys (green), land (red), sea (dark blue), sky (turquoise) and ships (white).
 Training this dataset on Mask R-CNN allows the semantic segmentation of live video coming from cameras on board an maritime vessel, enabling it, in the future, to recognize, understand and act upon its surroundings autonomously.

 ![Mask-RCNN on the DTU Maritime Dataset](assets/maritime_intro.png)